loveaffair69/loveaffair/README.md

 <img src="https://raw.githubusercontent.com/loveaffair69/loveaffair/master/media/Banner.gif" width="900" height="300" />

-# 🏗️
-🚧 THIS REPO IS UNDER CONSTRUCTION 🚧

-# 🚧 MESSAGE BOARD
+# 🚧 MESSAGE BOARD 🚧

 Love Affair is currently looking for individuals with an interest in community building to collaborate with us on our first event.
 No experience necessary.
 A